dockerbuild-info/dockerbuild.info/_posts/2014-10-26-blogging-with-jekyll-and-docker.md

 Heads up!
 The `therubyracer` is not an explicit dependency.
 Jekyll lists coffeescript as a dependency.
 That library requires _a_ javascript runtime (yes), but the runtime depends on the host and other factors which cannot be listed in the gemspec.
-So inshort, `therubyracer` must be installed to use jeklly in docker even if you do not intended to write coffeescript.
+So in short, `therubyracer` must be installed to use jeklly in docker even if you do not intended to write coffeescript.